wso2/docs-choreo-dev/en/docs/quick-start-guides/expose-a-service-as-a-managed-api-with-choreo-api-manager.md

 1. In the left navigation menu, click **Deploy**.

 2. In the **Build Area** card, click **Configure & Deploy**.
-This opens the **Configure & Deploy** pane where you can specify endpoint details depending on your requirement.
-In this guide you will proceed with the populated endpoint details.
+This opens the **Configure & Deploy** pane, where you can specify endpoint details depending on your requirement.
+In this guide, you will proceed with the populated endpoint details.

 3. Click **Save and Deploy**.
 The **Development** card indicates the **Deployment Status** as **Active** when the API proxy is successfully deployed.